Skip to content

 • Multiple teams or customers share one OpenViking service, but their data must stay isolated

-• Multiple users and multiple agents inside one team need shared resources but isolated memories
+• Multiple users inside one team need shared resources but isolated memories

 What It Enables